30 BEAUTIFUL Banff Lakes You Have To Visit

 The view over Helen Lake

-Helen Lake is a beautiful Banff lake along the Icefields Parkway, and the hike starts across the street from Bow Lake.
+Helen Lake is a beautiful Banff lake along the Icefields Parkway, and the hike starts across the Parkway from Bow Lake.
 To get to Helen Lake, you must hike in on a moderate trail for 6km (one way).
-The trail is well maintained and absolutely stunning, with views of mountains and blooming wildflowers everywhere!
+The trail is well-maintained and absolutely stunning, with views of mountains and blooming wildflowers everywhere!

 Rockbound Lake